The Latest

 News

 The Arctic Black Carbon impacting on Climate and Air Pollution (ABC-iCAP) project is an EU-funded initiative supporting collaborative actions on the reduction of black carbon emissions from specific source sectors impacting the Arctic.
 Synergies with other short-lived climate forcers such as methane will also be explored.
 The project builds on the earlier EU-funded Action on Black Carbon in the Arctic (EUA-BCA) that was implemented between 2018 and 2021.
+This website presents results of work conducted under both of these initiatives

 - Promoting national, regional and international collaboration to build and share relevant knowledge, raising awareness, conducting communications and outreach, and performing expert analysis with strategic partners and stakeholders;